Why I started the Canadian Immigration Podcast

 Following my mission I returned home where I married my beautiful wife Dianna.
 We have four children, two girls and two boys.
 Making a better life for them was one of the main reasons I decided to become a lawyer.
 However, law was not my first career.
 I spent my undergraduate degree preparing to be a high school physical education teacher.
 I worked for one year before deciding to completely shift gears and go to law school.
 Its amazing how the responsibility of providing for a family can change a person’s focus in life.

-I now get the opportunity to utilize my teaching background as a lawyer through my speaking engagements, podcasts, and blogs.
+I am excited to utilize my teaching background and experience as an immigration officer to enhance what I now do as an immigration lawyer through my speaking engagements, podcasts, and blogs.
 I count myself blessed every day for the opportunities I have been given.

 Subscribe to the Canadian Immigration Podcast

 If you have enjoyed this podcast, please subscribe.

 If you enjoyed the show, please rate it on iTunes and write a brief review.
 That would help tremendously in getting the word out and raising the visibility of the show.
 Share the Love